+Completed Registration Cards

-Completed Registration Cards Should be Returned with the Blue Roster Binder materials at the End of the Election Day Activities.
+Completed registration cards should be returned with the blue roster binder materials at the end of the Election Day activities.

 - Completed registration cards and the Blue Roster binder go into the large plastic bag. - Registration cards can also be mailed free of charge if individual is not ready to complete it at the time of voting.